 - Traditional loans: Getting a loan from a lender is perhaps one of the most common ways a company can get money.
 Many loans, such as the best working capital loans, can issue funding in as little as 24 hours, and cater to businesses with all sorts of qualifications.

 - Funding from friends and family: If you’re unable to get approved for a loan but you have friends or family who have the ability and willingness to invest in your company, you can get money in exchange for equity, opt for a gift, or structure it as a loan.
-Each has its own set of pros and cons, which we discuss in our guide on asking friends/family for funding.
+Each has its own set of pros and cons, which we discuss in our guide on raising money from friends and family to fund your business.

 - Rollover for business startups (ROBS): A ROBS is a way to access your retirement accounts tax- and penalty-free.
-It does require you to navigate multiple areas of tax regulations to avoid penalties or other compliance issues, however, so I strongly recommend using the services of one of our best ROBS providers.
+It does require you to navigate multiple areas of tax regulations to avoid penalties or other compliance issues, however, so I strongly recommend using the services of an experienced provider such as Guidant Financial.

 Frequently asked questions (FAQs)